Dilhas04/Web-NodeJS-ReactJS/exercicio/README.md

-During the learning of a new language, its normal to practise it.
-And this is a simple training.
+During the learning of a new programming language, its normal to practice...so this is a simple exercise.